Ramón Castro (third baseman): York Revolution

-Rimini Baseball Club
+Rimini Baseball Club (IBL)

-Castro batted .328 (397-for-1396) in 1,396 Atlantic League games before joining the Rimini BBC in 2013.
+Castro batted .328 (397-for-1396) in 1,396 Atlantic League games before joining the Rimini Baseball Club of the Italian Baseball League in 2013.

 Bridgeport Bluefish

 Castro signed with the Bridgeport Bluefish for the 2014 season.
 Castro played in 127 games for the Bluefish.

 Kansas City Royals

-On March 24, 2015, Castro signed a minor league deal with the Kansas City Royals for the 2015 season.
+On March 24, 2015, Castro signed a minor league deal with the Kansas City Royals.
+He did not make an appearance for the organization and elected free agency following the season on November 6.